Elective monarchy: Holy See

-In The Holy See and the associated Vatican City State, the Pope is elected in a conclave by the College of Cardinals, generally from among their number.
+In the Holy See and the associated Vatican City State, the Pope is elected for life in a conclave by the College of Cardinals, generally from among their number.

 Malaysia

-The Yang di-Pertuan Agong (Supreme Head of State) is elected to a five-year term.
-Nine hereditary rulers from the Malay States form a Council of Rulers who will determine the next Agong via a secret ballot.
-The position has to date been de facto rotated amongst the State rulers, originally based on seniority.
+The Yang di-Pertuan Agong (King) of Malaysia is elected to a five-year term.
+Nine hereditary rulers from the Malay States form a Conference of Rulers to determine the next king via secret ballot.
+The position has to date been de facto rotated amongst the state rulers, originally based on seniority.
 The Yang di-Pertuan Agong shall not be re-elected unless the rotation succession was complete.